Ecovacs Deebot T30 Pro Omni review for UK homes. 11,000Pa suction, OZMO Turbo 2.0 mopping, TrueDetect 3D obstacle avoidance. Read our full verdict.

 Q: Does it work without Wi-Fi?
 A: Basic cleaning functions work without Wi-Fi by pressing the physical button on the robot.
 Advanced features (scheduling, zone cleaning, maps, app control) require a Wi-Fi connection.

 Q: How does it compare to the Roborock S8 Pro Ultra?
 A: The T30 Pro Omni offers higher headline suction (11,000Pa vs 6,000Pa) and costs slightly less.
 The Roborock S8 Pro Ultra is considered slightly more accurate in navigation and has a stronger community of users and third-party integrations.
-Both are excellent β the Ecovacs is better value if price is a consideration.
-See our Best Robot Vacuums UK 2026 for a detailed comparison.
+Both are excellent โ the Ecovacs is better value if price is a consideration.
+See our Roborock S8 Pro Ultra vs Ecovacs T30 Pro Omni comparison for the full head-to-head.

 Q: Is 11,000Pa suction necessary?
-A: For most UK homes, no β 6,000Pa is more than sufficient.
+A: For most UK homes, no โ 6,000Pa is more than sufficient.
 But if you have thick carpets, pets, or high-traffic hard floors, the extra suction headroom does make a noticeable difference.
 The robot also uses lower suction settings in auto mode (for battery efficiency), so it's not running at 11,000Pa constantly.

 Our Verdict